cv-enterprises/jekyll-site-work-in-progress/README.md

 # CV Enterprises
 jekyll site - moving the old site over to Jekyll for future ease of use

+Everything has been automated, all that students will need to interface with is markdown files in the _portfolio folder.

+The website is done, everything is pretty much finalized except for the modals/portfolio project pages.
+These could use some work but should be easy to change with some basic Bootstrap and HTML knowledge.

+#### notes:
-color of logo: #36aeff (usinf as highlight color)
+- color of logo: #36aeff (usinf as highlight color)

-make an automated fork/mirror updater that clones repos of projects on the site, ideally with a list of (Project Name)(link) ?
+- could make an automated fork/mirror updater that clones repos of projects on the site, ideally with a list of (Project Name)(link) ?

-tasks are in Projects
+- To-do's are in the Projects tab